 Healthy people, community, and environment.

-Inspiring a robust Richmond food system through education, advocacy, and community-building initiatives.
+Engaging a resilient local food system through education, advocacy, and community-building initiatives.

 Grow an ENGAGED Food Literate Community

 Increase access to our high-quality educational programming and events to Millennial and immigrant audiences.